Do you remember the way you caressed your Keurig when you delicately pulled it from its packaging and patted it into place on your kitchen counter?

 Add salt.
 It sounds nuts, but a pinch of salt can do wonders to bring the flavors of your coffee alive and combat the natural bitterness of K-Cup coffee.
 Just a pinch, though!
 Too much salt can make your coffee taste weird.
 All you need is a few grains to mellow out the acidity and make the coffee beautifully smooth.

 Use the Freedom Clip.
-The Freedom Clip is a special attachment that circumvents Keurig's DRM reader, allowing you to use all brands of coffee pods and cups, not just Keurig.
+The Freedom Clip is a specialized attachment that circumvents Keurig's DRM reader, allowing you to use all brands of coffee pods and cups, not just Keurig.

 Don't run it to the end.
-The last seconds of the brewing process produce coffee that is weak and watered down.
+The last seconds of the brewing process produces coffee that is weak and watered down.
 To ensure maximum flavor in your coffee, remove the cup while the coffee is still dripping.
-It's worth a minute or two of cleaning the reservoir to get that strong, undiluted coffee!
+It's worth a minute or two of cleaning the reservoir to get that robust and undiluted coffee!